 Le Nôtre instantly turned the Tuileries Garden into a formal “Jardin à la Française,” a garden based on symmetry and the principle of imposing order on nature.

-To highlight both elements, he replaced the lane in between the Palace and the Garden and built a terrace which allowed visitors to look down upon it, offering an amazing view of the flowerbeds and ornamental lakes with fountains.
+To highlight both elements, he replaced the lane in between the Palace and the Garden and built a terrace that allowed visitors to look down upon it, offering an amazing view of the flowerbeds and ornamental lakes with fountains.

 10. There are other viewpoints to see the garden from above